barsoom/review/README.md

 * [ ] Cache the last build step
 * [ ] Maybe: Extract a mix package for `render_elm` and maybe a npm for the ujs, or remove both
 * [ ] Display gravatar in settings (didn't do it to start with since we have no other js gravatar code yet and it's not strictly needed)

+### Make the tools better

+* [ ] render\_elm is a bit problematic as it does not happen at js-time so local storage or cookies can't be loaded
+* [ ] follow up the [elm-brunch discussion](https://github.com/madsflensted/elm-brunch/pull/14) on what changes to make
+* [ ] Look into using [node-elm-compiler](https://github.com/rtfeldman/node-elm-compiler) in elm-brunch
+* [ ] Figure out why prod sometimes tries to use the non-digested app.js name

 ### Collect info on how to work with Phoenix and Elm in one place